What To Do About A Frozen Evaporator Coil

 A frozen evaporator coil can take anywhere from 2 to 24 hours to thaw.
 It all depends on how thick the ice buildup is.
 Whether the fan is running makes a difference, and typically it’s a good idea to have the air circulating.
 Your indoor temperature also matters.
 Hotter days mean quicker thaw times.
 Also, be sure that your system has good airflow with a clean filter.

-Once thawed, call an HVAC technician if the coil freezes again—persistent freezing typically means you’re looking at low refrigerant levels or more complicated airflow issues that need professional repair.
+Once thawed, call an HVAC technician if the coil freezes again: persistent freezing typically means you’re looking at low refrigerant levels or more complicated airflow issues that need professional repair.

 How Much Does It Cost to Fix a Frozen Evaporator Coil?

 The cost to fix a frozen evaporator coil depends on what caused the frozen evaporator in the first place.
-A clogged filter replacement is relatively easy, just $10–$40.
+A clogged filter replacement is relatively easy and costs just $10–$40.
 Fixing refrigerant leaks and recharge can run you from $300–$1,200.
 The worst-case scenario is when you have compressor damage from continuing to run your system.
 This can mean repair costs of $1,200–$3,000.
 Fortunately, shopping at Surplus City can help you get affordable repair parts, so you only have to focus on the labor.

 Do the simple things you can to thaw your evaporator coil and be sure to address the issue early.
 By knowing what to do about a frozen evaporator coil, you can prevent future damage and higher repair costs.